Severin Hacker: Duolingo

 Hacker and his team of PhD students used machine learning to personalize Duolingo to each user.
 Specifically, they wanted to predict what language concepts the user was on the verge of forgetting.
 In 2012, a study by American universities showed that spending 34 hours of learning on Duolingo was equivalent to a full-semester of a college language course.
 In 2015, Hacker and von Ahn started selling translations, such as to the Spanish tech news group of CNN.

 Retention Philosophy

-There are two parts to Hacker's "Retention Philosophy": learning should be fun and motivation should remain high.
+There are two parts to Hacker's "Retention Philosophy" which is that learning should be fun and motivation should remain high.
 Through Duolingo, Hacker wants users to have the option to increase their 'stay-tuned quota' which involves adjusting the learning time and difficulty of the course.
 Another idea derived from Hacker's philosophy was to apply gamification to Duolingo.
 This was to apply game elements and principles instead of classroom learning tools to the course.